-13.2.
+- 10.1.
+In addition to land-won aggregate, there are other sources of aggregate that Dorset and BCP can rely on, including: - marine dredged aggregate sand and gravel dredged from the licensed dredging areas off the south coast - recycled aggregate aggregate recycled from the processing of construction, demolition and excavation waste (CDEW), at either fixed processing sites or at construction sites - 10.2.
 Secondary aggregates, materials produced as industrial by-products such as foundry sand or crushed glass, are not currently produced in Dorset or BCP.
-In the past, spent foundry sand has been imported into Poole for use at the asphalt plant there, but none was imported in 2021.
+In the past, spent foundry sand has been imported into Poole for use at the asphalt plant there, but none was imported in 2022.
 Secondary aggregates can also be by-products of other mineral extraction as in the case of the sand removed to access underlying ball clay.
 However, in Dorset sand from this source is included with primary aggregate and is not recorded separately.
 The following analysis reviews recent levels of supply of marine dredged and recycled aggregate and considers the likelihood of their supply being maintained.

-14. Marine Dredged Aggregate
+11. Marine Dredged Aggregate

-14.1.
+11.1.
 Marine dredged sand and gravel is extracted from the sea bed from licensed areas.
 Along the south coast, these include areas off the coast of Hampshire, the Isle of Wight and West Sussex.
 These deposits of marine aggregate (sand and gravel) are considered to be fluvial, fluvio-glacial, or beach deposits formed during glacial episodes within the last 2 million years when sea levels were lower.
 Mineral rights for marine sand and gravel are owned by the Crown Estate, and extraction can only take place following the award of a marine licence by the Marine Management Organisation.